fbpx Jump to Main Content

 A debt relief order is a serious debt solution that is an alternative to bankruptcy, yet carries the same weight.
 It can impact your credit rating, making it difficult to obtain credit once the initial process is complete and could have implications on your employment if you work in the financial sector.

 This solution can only be administered by an official approved company.
 For your protection, ensure the company you use is accredited and a member of the Financial Conduct Authority.
-They will file your application for you after receiving all the important information they need from yourself, allowing you to take the weight off your shoulders and to get back to living again.
+They will file your application for you after receiving all the important information they need from yourself.

 A debt relief order takes 12 months to process – you can read more about this here – and at the end of this period you will be discharged, debt free.